Unfolded Equations for Current Interactions of 4d Massless Fields as a Free System in Mixed Dimensions: Abstract

 \section{Abstract}

-Interactions of massless fields of all spins in four dimensions with currents of any spin is shown to result from a solution of the linear problem that describes a gluing between rank--one (massless) system and rank--two (current) system in the unfolded dynamics approach.
-Since the rank--two system is dual to a free rank--one higher-dimensional system, that effectively describes conformal fields in six space-time dimensions, the constructed system can be interpreted as describing a mixture between linear conformal fields in four and six dimensions.
+Interactions of massless fields of all spins in four dimensions with currents of any spin is shown to result from a solution of the linear problem that describes a gluing between rank-one (massless) system and rank-two (current) system in the unfolded dynamics approach.
+Since the rank-two system is dual to a free rank-one higher-dimensional system, that effectively describes conformal fields in six space-time dimensions, the constructed system can be interpreted as describing a mixture between linear conformal fields in four and six dimensions.
 Interpretation of the obtained results in spirit of $AdS/CFT$ correspondence is discussed.